Perfecting group schemes: Perfected

 \subsection{Acknowledgement}

 The research was partly supported by ARC project DP210100251.
-The authors thank Brian Conrad for useful discussions, Pavel Etingof for help with Example~\ref{ExGm} and Anthony Henderson for suggesting to include isogenies of perfectly reductive groups.
+The authors thank Brian Conrad for useful discussions, Pavel Etingof for help with Example~\ref{ExGm}, Anthony Henderson for suggesting to include isogenies of perfectly reductive groups { and Steve Donkin for providing Example \ref{ex:Donkin} and pointing out \cite{Wang}.}